johannesemme/revision/README.md

 ### Algorithms

 * **Resolution**:
   Based on the `PL-Resolution` algorithm in the book "[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/)" by Stuart Russell and Peter Norvig.
-The implementation has been adapted from the [aima-python](https://github.com/aimacode/aima-python/) repository (MIT license).

 ### Authors